 The verbal Call for any of these is Discipline, and any ability that grants the ability to use it in every case will simply grant Discipline.

 The character spends this time surrounded by things of beauty, comfort and wealth, and so is less easily tempted and swayed than those who are desperately poor.

-A character who is already Comfortable and is affected by at least 5 Luxury items may call a universal Discipline once per day.
+A character who is already Comfortable and is affected by at least 5 unique Luxury sources may call Discipline once per day.